pkl-elecomp-2/shop-sql/README.md

 ## Information:
 If you are outside organization I apologize I won't accept your PR, this repo purposely created for organization member and research purpose.

+## Branch:
+- latest: pure dump, used as backup
+- september_clean: reformat sql dump from september

 ## History:
 - First dump, old dump: September 2021
 - Local dump: September version (old)